-- Construction methods used for the ore pad will reduce the potential for seepage (eg compaction, low permeability material incorporating limestone or liner). - Minimise surface area of ore stockpiles. - Surface water drainage control around stockpiled ore. - Regular surface and groundwater monitoring at the process water dams, drainage surrounding ore stockpile. - During the care and maintenance phase the stockpile will be covered by a low permeability layer if acid and metalliferous drainage (AMD) test work identifies any risks of acid generation. - Ore material will be retained onsite until the Balranald Project is operational, unless the appropriate consents are in place.
+- Construction methods used for the ore pad will reduce the potential for seepage (eg compaction, low permeability material incorporating limestone). - Surface water drainage control around stockpiled ore. - Quarterly water monitoring at the process water dams and surface drainage surrounding ore stockpile in accordance with the GMP. - The stockpiles have been neutralised with lime and covered with tarpaulin to minimise the risk of further oxidations.